simon300000/super-bilibili-live-danmaku-displayer-on-any-modern-browser-which-supports-javascript-to-some-extent/README.md

-# the super bilibili live danmaku displayer on any modern browser which supports javascript to some extent
+# super bilibili live danmaku displayer on any modern browser which supports javascript to some extent